Examining Sol in 2024

 Rune Rasmussen talks of a 19 year cycle which he associates each year with a rune in the Swedish rune poem.
 What I am doing each year is looking at the rune poems, plus historical data, to see if I can predict trends for the year.
 Think of it as a Heathen Farmer’s Almanac or something.

-I had initial thoughts based on the rune Sol as to what that might mean for 2024, and went to historical data to see if I might be correct.
-However, the data wasn’t showing me a particular trend.
-It seemed that both warm weather and rain were likely for a Sol year, but sometimes these weather patterns would go to the extreme, causing flooding or drought.
-The Dust Bowl started in 1930, which was a Sol year.
-This year the tendency locally seems to be trending towards flooding, but not to an extreme.
+This year, the tendency locally seems to be trending towards flooding, but not to an extreme.
 There has been more precipitation than expected so far.
-However, the garden is thriving and the environment is green and flourishing.
+We have had many wildfires, however, suggesting things are not as good as they seem on the surface.
+So far the garden is thriving and the environment is green and flourishing.
 We have had several drought years leading up to this and so the flooding is a welcome relief to the natural world.
 It is almost as if things are going back into balance after the Aun year.
+We are yet to see how the winter will hit us.

 Swedish